This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 #Checking the nullable annotation of a type

-If the compilation uses Nullable Reference Types, you can use NullableAnnotation to know the present nullability state of the expression.
+If the compilation uses Nullable Reference Types, you can use NullableAnnotation to determine the nullability state of an expression.

 C#